-ECE receives events as usage requests for both online and offline charging.
+For both online charging and offline charging, ECE receives events as usage requests.
 Usage requests contain the event data that ECE needs for rating.
-For example, to rate a phone call, ECE needs the number that made the call and the start and end times.
+For example, to rate a phone call, ECE needs the number that made the call, the start time, and the end time.

-When ECE receives a usage request, it uses the data in the usage request, typically the phone number, to identify the customer. which in turn identifies the charge offer they own that is used to rate the event.
+When ECE receives a usage request, it uses the data in the usage request, typically the phone number, to identify the customer, which in turn identifies the charge offer that they own that is used to rate the event.
 In addition, the usage request includes the data needed for rating, such as the start and end times of the event.